xrnl/aginun/README.md

 ```

 Add the `-s` or `--silent` flag to avoid NPM error messages if tests fail.
+During development, the `test:unit:dev` command can be used to keep the tests running.

 ### End to End tests (to be implemented)